mattlewis92/angular-bootstrap-confirm/README.md

 * [Bootstrap](http://getbootstrap.com/) 3+ (CSS only)
 * [ui-bootstrap](http://angular-ui.github.io/bootstrap/) (Only the $position service is required.
 If you don't want to include the entire ui-bootstrap library the position service is included as a standalone file in this repo in src/ui-bootstrap-position.js)

-It is recommended that you install the plugin and its dependencies through bower:
+You can install through bower:

 ```
 bower install --save angular-bootstrap-confirm
 ```

-You will then need to include the JS and CSS files for the plugin:
+You will then need to include the JS files for the plugin:

 ```
 <script src="bower_components/angular-bootstrap-confirm/dist/angular-bootstrap-confirm.min.js"></script>